-On May 26, 2021 the new Regulation EU No. 2017/745 on Medical Devices (Medical Devices Regulation) will become applicable and replace the existing regulatory framework for medical devices in the EU.
+On May 26, 2021 the new Regulation EU No. 2017/745 on Medical Devices (Medical Devices Regulation) became applicable and has replaced the former regulatory framework for medical devices in the EU.
 The Medical Devices Regulation strengthens the medical devices rules in the EU.
-In particular, the Medical Devices Regulation will result in several medical devices being classified in higher risk classes and therefore face elevated regulatory requirements.
-In addition, the Medical Devices Regulation will generally elevate regulatory requirements to medical devices.
-With regard to in vitro diagnostic medical devices, the new Regulation EU 746/2017 on in vitro diagnostic medical devices will replace the current legal framework on 26 May, 2022 and will also result in a stricter regime.
+In particular, the Medical Devices Regulation results in several medical devices being classified in higher risk classes and therefore face elevated regulatory requirements.
+In addition, the Medical Devices Regulation generally elevates regulatory requirements to medical devices.
+With regard to in vitro diagnostic medical devices, the new Regulation EU 746/2017 on in vitro diagnostic medical devices will replace the current legal framework on May 26, 2022 and will also result in a stricter regime.

-Both under the existing and the future regime, EU law on medical devices requires that manufacturers of medical devices obtain the right to affix the CE mark to their products, which shows that the device has undergone a conformity assessment procedure, before selling them in EU member countries.
+As the previous regime, the MDR requires that manufacturers of medical devices obtain the right to affix the CE mark to their products, which shows that the device has undergone a conformity assessment procedure, before selling them in EU member countries.
 The CE mark is an international symbol of adherence to quality assurance standards and compliance with applicable European law.
 In order to obtain the right to affix the CE mark to products, a manufacturer has to conduct the applicable conformity assessment procedure that may include a certification process involving a notified body.
 The type of conformity procedure that is applicable varies according to the nature of the device.
 Once the procedure has been successfully completed, the manufacturer is entitled to affix the CE mark on its products and commercially distribute those products throughout the EU without further conformance tests being required in other member states.